How soon can I expect to hear about my submission?

 Do you accept Collaborative work?

 Yes.
-The acceptance contract will go to whomever submitted the work, and the collaboration poets will be named in the contract.
+The acceptance contract will go to whomever submitted the work.

 Do you accept Translations?

 No, we do not accept translations at this time.